Craps History: How Craps Evolved from Ancient Times to 21st Century

 John H. Winn and Bank Craps

-For the next century, craps was mainly known as a street game and did not become a prominent casino game until the 20th century.
-It was abused by both players and gambling establishments who used fixed dice to cheat.
-In the early 1900s, however, American manufacturer of dice and playing cards John H. Winn introduced the “Don’t Pass” betting option, which allowed betting against the dice or, as it is also known, “wrong” betting.
+Over the next century, craps was primarily known as a street game and did not become a prominent casino attraction until the 20th century.
+It was exploited by both players and gambling establishments, who used loaded dice to cheat.
+In the early 1900s, however, an American manufacturer of dice and playing cards, John H. Winn, introduced the “Don’t Pass” betting option, which permitted wagering against the shooter – also known as “wrong” betting.

-His innovation effectively eliminated the practice of cheating, which allowed the game to receive more attention in gambling houses across the country.
-In 1907 Winn presented his new and improved version of the craps betting layout.
-It is precisely his betting layout that we use today in casino craps.
-For his innovations, John Winn is known as the Father of Modern Day Craps.
+His innovation effectively curtailed cheating and allowed the game to gain greater acceptance in gambling houses across the country.
+In 1907, Winn unveiled his new and improved craps betting layout.
+It is precisely this layout that we still use in casino craps today.
+For these contributions, John Winn is known as the Father of Modern-Day Craps.

-In 1931, gambling was officially legalized in Las Vegas and casinos started offering craps on their tables.
-Soon, the rules and payouts were standardized across all casinos and the game we know today as craps was created.
+In 1931, gambling was officially legalized in Las Vegas, and casinos began offering craps at their tables.
+Before long, the rules and payouts were standardized across all casinos, and the game we know today as craps emerged.

 Craps in Modern Times

-Craps became particularly popular during World War II among American soldiers who spread it around the world.
-Today, the game could be found wherever casino gambling is allowed – from Las Vegas to London and Macau.
-The development of the Internet and technologies in the past two decades made it possible for craps to be played online, too.
+Craps became especially popular during World War II among American soldiers, who spread the game around the world.
+Today, it can be found wherever casino gambling is permitted – from Las Vegas to London to Macau.
+Advancements in the Internet and related technologies over the past two decades have also made it possible to play craps online.

 Playing Craps in Land-Based Casinos